 Nearly all entry-level mechanical engineering jobs require a bachelor's degree in mechanical engineering.
 Mechanical engineering degree programs usually include courses in mathematics and life and physical sciences, as well as engineering and design courses.
-The programs typically last four years, but many students take between four and five years to earn a degree.
-A mechanical engineering degree program may emphasize internships and co-ops to prepare students for work in industry.
+The programs typically last four years, but many students take between four and five years to earn their degree.
+A mechanical engineering degree program may emphasize internships and co-ops to prepare students for work in the industry.

 Graduate training is essential for engineering faculty positions in higher education, as well as for some research-and-development programs.
 Many experienced mechanical engineers get graduate degrees in engineering or business administration to learn new technology and broaden their education.
 Many become administrators or managers after obtaining a graduate degree.

 Most jurisdictions require licensure for engineers who offer their services directly to the public.
 Licensed mechanical engineers are designated as professional engineers (PEs).
 The PE license generally requires a degree from an accredited engineering program, four years of relevant work experience, and passing a standardized exam.

 An education in mechanical engineering opens up a number of career possibilities.
 Duties typically include designing tools and machines such as generators, turbines, refrigeration equipment, engines, industrial gear, elevators and robots.

 Mechanical engineers are the second-largest engineering occupation.
 They work mostly in engineering services, research and development, manufacturing industries, and the federal government.
 The rest are employed in general-purpose machinery manufacturing, automotive parts manufacturing, management of other companies, and testing laboratories.